undertourism.eu·also at undertourism.online·undertourism.info·undertourism.srl

 Respect

 Luserna is not a living museum.
 The people who speak Cimbrian in the street do so because it is their language, not because the tourist office asked them to.
 The Kulturinstitut has worked for nearly four decades to give that language institutional support, and the community's willingness to receive visitors is partly premised on visitors treating the village as a community rather than an exhibit.
 Do not record or photograph residents without asking.
-The bar, the agriturismo, the small grocery — these are the daily infrastructure of a village of 263 people, and spending there matters.
-Buy Cimbrian-language books, recordings and publications from the Kulturinstitut's shop; they support the institution directly.
+The bar, the agriturismo, the small grocery: these are the daily infrastructure of a village of 263 people, and spending there matters.
+Buy Cimbrian-language books and recordings from the Kulturinstitut's shop; the purchases support the institution directly.
 On the trails, respect the signage: this is working alpine terrain, not a resort path network.
 The Cimbrian language has its own grammar, vocabulary and writing system; it is not a dialect of Italian and not a dialect of modern German.
 Referring to it as such, even casually, is inaccurate and is noticed.

 Practical notes

 Language: Italian; Cimbrian widely spoken and used in signage throughout the village; German also understood.
 Currency: euro.
-Plug: European type F/L. ATMs are not available in Luserna itself — bring cash; the nearest ATM is in Folgaria or Lavarone.
+Plug: European type F/L. ATMs are not available in Luserna itself, so bring cash; the nearest ATM is in Folgaria or Lavarone.
 Cards accepted at the hotel and agriturismo; cash essential at the fort admission, trails and small bars.
 Mobile coverage is good in the village; patchy on the higher trails.
 Nearest hospital: Trento (full hospital, approximately 45 minutes by car); Rovereto has an emergency unit (approximately 35 minutes).
-The village is at 1,333 m — carry layers even in summer.
+The village is at 1,333 m; carry layers even in summer.

 ---